 Disney Plus vs Apple TV Plus — Availability

-Apple TV Plus is going to have some interesting original shows that cover nearly every age and demographic.
-Here’s what’s planned for the service when it goes live on November 1
+Apple TV Plus has some interesting original shows that cover nearly every age and demographic:

-- The Morning Show – This will be a drama centering on the behind-the-scenes antics at a national morning news TV show, starring Jennifer Aniston, Reese Witherspoon, and Steve Carell.
+- The Morning Show – This is a drama centering on the behind-the-scenes antics at a national morning news TV show, starring Jennifer Aniston, Reese Witherspoon, and Steve Carell.

 - See – See looks to be one of the biggest Apple TV Plus shows.
 It is an epic sci-fi drama, set on Earth centuries after a worldwide cataclysm has rendered all humans blind.
 It stars Jason Momoa and Alfre Woodard.